During our 2022-2023 program year EngenderHealth programs have:

 Helped about 1.1 million clients access contraceptive care

-Our data show the extent to which our work advances gender equality and sexual and reproductive health and rights (SRHR).
-We collect and analyze data to measure our annual progress toward our strategic plan and theory of change, with a focus on our overall impact and contributions at each level of our socioecological model: policies, laws, and processes; health systems and institutions; and communities and individuals.
+Our data show how much our work advances gender equality and sexual and reproductive health and rights (SRHR).
+We collect and analyze data to measure our annual progress toward our strategic plan, focusing on our overall impact and contributions at each level of our theory of change: policies, laws, and processes; health systems and institutions; and communities and individuals.

-In our 2021 to 2022 fiscal year (FY22), we implemented 22 projects across 13 countries.
+In our 2022 to 2023 fiscal year (FY23), we implemented 23 projects across 16 countries.
 To learn more about our impact during this period, click on the expandable sections below or download our brief Annual Impact Summary and full Annual Impact Report.

-Ensuring that health systems provide high-quality, gender-equitable SRHR services is fundamental to ensuring positive change; therefore, we work with governments to achieve sustainable and equitable health impacts.
-Our core activities include supporting the integration of gender-transformative and inclusive programming throughout health systems; transitioning health facility oversight to governments; strengthening the capacity of healthcare staff, government officials, and influential leaders in the community; and fostering client satisfaction with SRHR services.
+Ensuring that health systems provide high-quality, gender-equitable SRHR services is fundamental to positive change; therefore, we work with governments to achieve sustainable and equitable health impacts.
+Our core activities include supporting the integration of gender-transformative and inclusive programming throughout health systems, transitioning health facility oversight to governments, strengthening the capacity of healthcare staff, government officials, and influential leaders in the community, and fostering client satisfaction with SRHR services.

-In FY22, EngenderHealth supported skills development for a range of healthcare staff, training more than 2,800 clinical staff (doctors, nurses, midwives, and others) and more than 26,300 community health workers.
-EngenderHealth also trained 8,000 influential community members—including adolescent champions, young leaders, educators, community and religious leaders, community resource groups, and police—in gender-based violence (GBV) prevention and response; gender, youth, and social inclusion; Men as Partners; postabortion care, SRHR advocacy; and disability inclusion in SRHR.
+In FY23, EngenderHealth supported skills development for a range of healthcare staff, training more than 7,300 clinical staff (doctors, nurses, midwives, and others) and more than 41,500 community health workers across 14 projects.
+EngenderHealth also trained 54,100 community leaders and youth, including peer educators, male champions, religious leaders, and law enforcement officers—in gender-based violence (GBV) prevention and response; gender, youth, and social inclusion; Men as Partners; postabortion care, SRHR advocacy; and disability inclusion in SRHR.